sheeerio/schizospeak/README.md

 3. Interpreter : Uses the AST to return a Runtime value

 # Usage
-Currently, the syntax of the language is mostly inspired by JavaScript with hints of Python and C.
+The syntax of the language is mostly inspired by JavaScript with hints of Python and C.

 ## Expressions
 Expressions in Schizospeak incorporate Assignment, Binary, Call, and Member expressions.
 These expressions are a subset of statements and the hierarchy follows like so: